ataraxao/drex/README.md

 - **Fillability matters.** The “paper” agreement is not the mechanism; the custody/control implementation is.
 - **Expect custodian constraints.** Many custodians have strict rules about permissions and disbursement controls.
 Work with counsel and the administrator to pick a feasible path.
-- **This is not a tax strategy.** The template explicitly does not promise any tax characterization.
+- **This is not a tax strategy.** The template explicitly does not promise any tax characterization; certain transfers may be treated as gifts depending on facts and law.
 - **This is not child support avoidance.** Child-related statutory rights and obligations are not waivable by private contract.
+- **Administrator transition exists.** The contract includes resignation and replacement mechanics (including replacement by joint instruction), plus dispute-resolution tools to preserve the control structure during transitions.
+- **Narrow restitution carve-out exists.** The contract contains a narrow outside-the-pool restitution remedy for intentional dissipation not prevented by the controls (as determined by a final award).

 ## How to review / provide feedback (high-signal critique welcome)

 If you’re reviewing as a lawyer, custodian ops, trust/escrow admin, mediator, or tax professional, the highest-value feedback is:

-- **Fillability:** can your custody stack actually implement the authority split and recipient restrictions?
+- **Fillability:** can your custody stack actually implement the authority split, permission-change control, and recipient restrictions?
 - **Attack surface:** where would a court/arbitrator expand beyond “account + formula + ledger”?
 - **Recharacterization risk:** partnership/support optics and how to reduce them without adding obligations.
 - **Administrator viability:** event-only workload, fee realism, refusal/transition conditions.